Taehwan-Yun/FGI_Neumann_Approximation/README.md

 # Fast Graph Integration with Neumann Approximation
 ## Paper
-This is the code for the Pattern Recognition Paper:
+This is the code for the Pattern Recognition Paper: [Extremely fast graph integration for semi-supervised learning via Gaussian fields with Neumann approximation](https://doi.org/10.1016/j.patcog.2025.111495)

 ## Citation
 Please cite our paper if you use the code: